bscheibel/edt/README.md

 Input file has to be a Dataframe, each row corresponds to one trace.
 Conversion from an XES event log to dataframe can be done using PM4PY (https://pm4py.fit.fraunhofer.de/)

+Dataset for the running example can be found under: files/out.csv

 Running Example: \
     file="files/out.csv" \
     result_column = "res" \